8246rzz99b-spec/comp_115-project2/README.md

 ### 📍 Task 1 – High Rent Burden
 ![Task 1](Screenshots/task1-high-rent.PNG)
+When the Task 1 button get clicked, it scans the dataset and finds areas where rent burden is greater than 50%.
+It displays the names of those areas along with their percentages and shows the total number of high-risk areas.
 ---

 ### 🌍 Task 2 – Regional Analysis
 ![Task 2](Screenshots/task2-region-analysis.PNG)
+When the Task 2 button get clicked, it calculates the average rent burden for a selected region.
+When the user chooses a region from the dropdown menu, the program filters the dataset and computes the average percentage of income spent on rent.
+The result updates automatically to make the program more interactive.
 ---

 ### 📈 Chart Visualization